zetanumbers/posts/myosotis.md

 we can forget values or not and then act accordingly.

-Currently [internally unleak futures](#internal_unleak_future) examples emit errors where shouldn't or should emit different errors, so I guess some compiler hacking is required.
+Currently [internally unleak futures](#internal_unleak_future) examples emit errors where they shouldn't or should emit different errors, so I guess some compiler hacking is required.
 There could also be some niche compilation case, where compiler assumes every type is `Leak` and purposefully forgets a value.